mickfuzz/phd4/chapters/2022-4-3-Methodology.md

 I also take a more practical approach which takes into account working with peers and that such advocacy is not a core part of my job or this research.

-Such an attitude may involve compromises or hacking systems, software or processess
+Such an attitude may involve compromises or hacking systems, software or processes

 ### 360 Video Processing